opd-ai/webminer/YOUR_COMPUTER_ALREADY_WORKS_FOR_FREE.md

 ### Alternative Future: Transparent Participation

-With ethical mining and renewable energy, the equation changes:
+With ethical mining and renewable energy (or even just grid electricity used transparently), the equation changes:
-- ⚡ You generate your own power (if practical for your situation)
+- ⚡ You generate your own power (if practical for your situation) or use grid power openly
 - 💻 Your computer works transparently, with your permission
 - 💰 You receive direct compensation for computational contribution
 - 🎯 You support content creators and services you actually value